llaske/sugarizer-server/README.md

 	sh add-admin.sh admin password http://127.0.0.1:8080/auth/signup

+Note: For security reason, the script should be launched from the local machine.
+On Docker, attach a new shell to the container and launch the script from this shell.

 Where **admin** is the login for the new admin account and **password** is the password.

 Once the admin account is created, you could access Sugarizer Dashboard on http://127.0.0.1:8080/dashboard.